 Student records are maintained electronically within a secure infrastructure.
 The College of Medicine M.D.
 Registrar provides access to student records to faculty and administrative staff with a legitimate educational interest.
 Students have the right, under the Family Educational Rights and Privacy Act (FERPA), to inspect and review their educational records.
 Student records submitted to the university become the property of the university and cannot be returned to or copied for the student or released to a third party.
 Student records are digitally scanned.
-Students may request to amend their records will follow the appeal process included in the university's Golden Rule to be adapted for the College of Medicine.
+Students may request to amend their records under the provisions outlined in the regulation.
+Challenges to medical student academic records will follow the appeal process included in the university's Golden Rule to be adapted for the College of Medicine.